The Regent Law Difference

 A Higher Call

-At Regent University's School of Law, we believe the eternal principles of truth and justice inform the way we should teach, study and practice law.
-Here, you'll find innovative American Bar Association (ABA) accredited programs, taught by a distinguished faculty, that offer a rigorous legal education within the context of a Biblical worldview—recognizing that the legal profession is a call to much higher service.
+At Regent University School of Law, we believe the eternal principles of truth and justice inform the way we should teach, study, and practice law.
+Our innovative American Bar Association (ABA) accredited programs are taught by a distinguished faculty that is ranked among the top 10 in the nation by the Princeton Review.
+We offer a rigorous legal education within the context of a Biblical worldview—recognizing that the legal profession is a call to much higher service.

-From clinical opportunities and externships to international study abroad programs and academic centers, our students have the advantage of experiencing hands-on legal work while pursuing their legal studies.
-Regent Law alumni—in private practice, judicial clerkships, government and corporate positions, and public service organizations—secure employment at rates competitive with the national average.
+From our holistic Integrated Lawyer Training program to clinical opportunities, externships, academic centers, our students have the advantage of experiencing hands-on legal work while pursuing their legal studies.
+Regent Law alumni—who secure jobs in private practice, judicial clerkships, government and corporate positions, and public service organizations—are employed at rates that are competitive with the national average.

 "Top 10 Faculty in the Nation"